nico-bachner/md-paper/docs/README.md

 # Markdown Paper
 A CLI tool to write scientific papers in Markdown.
-Initially, it was designed to be an easily customisable all-in-one compiler from Markdown to PDF via LaTeX, but has become more opinionated over time.

 *Currently only designed to work on macOS, but should theoretically also work on Linux.*